ianmurfinxyz/software_renderer/README.md

 in the MSYS2 terminal.

+**note: I have also uploaded a binary release of the windows version which can be downloaded from the github releases section.**

 ## Resources

 The following (in no particular order) is a selection of resources I found most